Kayarchy - the sea kayaker's online handbook and reference

 Radio safety traffic

-To send a message, turn on your VHF radio, turn the power setting to "low" if you are within easy sight of the person to whom you want to speak or "high" if they are miles away, turn up the volume, turn down the squelch filter, and select a channel.
+Turn on your VHF radio, turn the power setting to "low" if you are within easy sight of the person to whom you want to speak or "high" if they are miles away, turn up the volume, turn up the squelch filter until the radio makes a nasty hissing noise and then turn it down until the hissing stops, and select a channel.
 Listen to make sure it is not in use.
 Then press the "transmit" or "press to speak" button and say into the microphone something like:

-"Portland Coastguard, this is Kayak Group Alpha, Kayak Group Alpha, I have safety traffic, over".
+"Portland Coastguard, Portland Coastguard, this is Kayak Group Alpha, Kayak Group Alpha, I have safety traffic, over".

 The word "over" means you want a reply.
 "Out" means that you are ending the discussion.
 "Over and out" is meaningless.
 Now take your thumb off the "transmit" button and listen for a response.
 If you don't get an immediate response you must, except in case of distress, wait at least two minutes before repeating the call.